Using the Spreadsheet Study

 For this to work, the formula must result in a text value.
 If the result of the formula is not a text value, but a number, error, empty value, or something else, the formula will be replaced with the default name of the column.
 The spreadsheet formula function TEXT may be used to convert numbers to text values, if necessary.

-For example, if you are using cell K1 to store some value used by your fomulas that is also relevant to the name of the column, you could use that value as part of the name by setting K2:=TEXT(K1) + " Bar Average", or something similar.
+For example, if you are using cell K1 to store information used by your formulas that is also relevant to the name of the column, you could use that value as part of the name.
+You can do this by using one of two following formulas depending on whether the data in cell K1 is a number or is text:

 So if the value in K1 is 10, the name for the formula column and Subgraph will be 10 Bar Average.